 Ideally, you want to hear that the seller has a financial hardship, although an astute short sale listing agent will not share that type of private and confidential information with you.
-But you do want to know that the agent has at the very least tax returns, bank statements, payroll stubs, 3wand W2s, in addition to the hardship letter.
+But you do want to know that the agent has at the very least tax returns, bank statements, payroll stubs, and W2s, in addition to the hardship letter.

-Do You Know if the Seller is Agreeable to a Contribution or Whether a Contribution Has Been Discussed?
+Do You Know if the Seller Is Agreeable to a Contribution or Whether a Contribution Has Been Discussed?

 Sometimes short sales fail because sellers did not realize a seller contribution could be required, and they either don't have the money, or they refuse to participate.
 In states that allow deficiency judgments, a seller contribution is often the only way to get a release of liability.
 Without a release of liability, some sellers have little reason to close a short sale.

-What is Your Procedure After the Seller Accepts an Offer?
+What Is Your Procedure After the Seller Accepts an Offer?